rikgig/cp4ba-hello-world/hello-world-swagger/README.md

-﻿# Hello-World Swagger API and POSTMAN
+﻿# Hello-World Swagger API, BAW Swagger APIs and POSTMAN to test it

 This file **hello-world-openapi-1.0.0.json** is for the openapi available in the nodejs REST API server import the file on https://editor.swagger.io/